cgonyeo/presentations/vim/vim.md

 Press `/` and then enter in your search query.
 When you press enter, you'll be taken to the next occurrence of the search.
-You can press `n` to go to the next occurrence, and keep going until you find what you want.
+You can press `n` to go to the next occurrence, or `N` to go to the previous, and keep going until you find what you want.

 ## Search backwards